 - If you go too far with the report and want to quickly start from scratch, click Start over in the top-right corner of the Analysis Hub

 - Want to undo one change?
 Use the undo button (arrow back) in the top-right corner of the Analysis hub.
 Undid too much?
 Click the redo button (arrow forward).

 - By default, your Analysis Hub reports are visible only to you.
 If you want to share the report (with Read-only permissions), click the Share icon in the top-right corner.
 Then other users who have access to the property will be able to see it as well (but not edit it) in the list of Analysis hub.
 If you want to do changes to a report (created by someone else), you will have to duplicate the report first.

 - A green shield in the top-right corner means that no sampling was applied to the report.
 If the shield is yellow, then sampling has kicked in.

 - If you want to unshare the report that is already shared, in the top right corner you will see an un-share icon.
 You can also go to the list of all reports in the Analysis hub, click 3-dots next to that report, and then un-share.

 - Double-click on a segment/dimension/metric in the Variables tab and it will be automatically added to the Tab Settings column.

 - Drag a segment/dimension/metric over another metric (in the Tab Settings tab) and it will be replaced.

 - Don’t forget to do the right click on the actual report to see what kind of options are available.
 This applies not only to the Exploration reports.

-Exploration reports in Google Analytics 4: Final words
+Free Form reports in Google Analytics 4: Final words